Manager Learning Journey

 You decide what topics/videos/articles to explore and how much time you are able to devote.

-The resources were handpicked for the learning journey but are a sampling of the many resources available related to diversity, equity, inclusion, and belonging.
+The resources were handpicked for the learning journey but are a sampling of the many available resources on diversity, equity, inclusion, and belonging.
 These resources cover a range of topics related to the learning journey, such as systemic racism, pronouns, the social model of disability, gender identity and expression, and more.

 Time commitment: approximately 60-90 minutes, depending on the number of resources reviewed.
 View the resources